juergenlerner/eventnet/README.md

 * _Sunbelt Social Networks Conference_, Montreal, Canada.
 June 19, 2019.
 * _Relational event models for the analysis of social networks_, University of Exeter, Business School.
 June 3-4, 2019.

+## References
+There is a [commented literature list](https://github.com/juergenlerner/eventnet/wiki/References-(list)) of own work on relational event models (REM) or relational hyperevent models (RHEM), using the eventnet software or (published or unpublished) predecessor software in its empirical analysis.
+The listed papers are expected to complement the eventnet tutorials in providing more formal details, a better embedding into related work, and a more thorough discussion of objectives and contributions.
+They may also point to further illustrating use cases of REM and RHEM.

 ## Contact
 [J&uuml;rgen Lerner](https://github.com/juergenlerner) [(juergen.lerner@gmail.com)](mailto:juergen.lerner@gmail.com)